- Turkey - North America

+Animals we process are raised to standards that promote and protect animal welfare.
 Our overarching animal welfare policy is based on The Five Freedoms developed by the Farm Animal Welfare Council (FAWC).
 Correspondingly, our internal audits, as well as many third party audits, are conducted in our supply chain based on those Five Freedoms.
 Cargill ensures that we perform in accordance with our policy commitments and objectives, and targets, primarily through our internal and external third-party audits.

 Although we do not publicly disclose our audit results, we are stringent about, and committed to, maintaining a high level of performance with regards to animal welfare, ensuring that we meet, or exceed, audit requirements.
 Our animal welfare metrics span a variety of guidelines, audit tools and requirements from various organizations: